islandora-interest-groups/Islandora-Documentation-Interest-Group/README.md

 This interest group meets once a month on the second Wednesday.
 * Convenor(s) will call meetings when needed and share meeting agendas on the Islandora community mailing list.
 * Meetings are held on Zoom.
-To join a meeting click the link in the meeting agenda.
+To join a meeting click the link in the meeting agenda (https://github.com/islandora-interest-groups/Islandora-Documentation-Interest-Group/tree/main/meetings).
 * A convenor will appoint a note taker for the meeting and meeting notes will be made available online after the meeting.
 * A convenor will submit occasional reports on interest group activities to the Islandora Coordinating Committee.